 I visited Cholula for the first time when I was 16 years old and wanted to visit the UDLA University to explore my career options, I didn’t apply but it gave me the chance to see this amazing site.

 Now, many years later, I visited it again as a part of my journey to the Best Pyramids of Mexico and I was truly shocked to see how much the Pyramid complex has changed since the last time I was there.

 There have been new findings and further excavations and now, an underground tunnel that runs underneath the Pyramid is the entrance to the archeological site.

-It takes about 15 minutes to get to other side of the tunnel so I wouldn’t really recommend it to claustrophobic persons!
+It takes about 15 minutes to get to another side of the tunnel so I wouldn’t really recommend it to claustrophobic persons!